The five most essential pieces of paperwork you’ll need when moving to Italy

 The good news is that it's relatively easy to get hold of.
 This will probably be the most straightforward item to check off your list.

-Go to your local Agenzia delle Entrate (tax office) armed with a photocopy of your ID and fill out an application form (some offices even have them available in English).
+In Italy, go to your local Agenzia delle Entrate (tax office) armed with a photocopy of your ID and fill out an application form.
+Some offices even have them available in English.

 READ ALSO: Codice fiscale: How to get your Italian tax code

-Italy has a comprehensive state healthcare system which many, but not all, foreign residents will be able to access.
+Italy has a comprehensive state healthcare system which most foreign residents will be able to access, if they choose to, though you might have to pay an annual fee.

-Residents of EU countries who are visiting Italy can access this subsidized medical treatment with the European Health Insurance Card (EHIC), available via the healthcare system in your home country.
+Residents of EU countries who are visiting Italy can also access urgent medical treatment with the European Health Insurance Card (EHIC), available via the healthcare system in your home country.

-Once signed up, you'll be issued a tessera sanitaria, or health insurance card.
+Once signed up, you'll be issued with a tessera sanitaria, or health insurance card.

 READ ALSO: Who can register for national healthcare in Italy?